Plan a delightful getaway to Cedar Falls and Waterloo in Iowa with this guide to vegan food and fun!

 Icon Donuts

-Yeast-raised, fried vegan donuts are alive & well at Icon Donuts in Cedar Falls.
-(They have a Waterloo location as well.)
+Yeast-raised, fried vegan donuts are alive & well at Icon Donuts, which has locations in both Cedar Falls and Waterloo.

-To my knowledge, Icon is the only donut shop in the state of Iowa where you can find fried vegan donuts.
+To my knowledge, Icon is the only donut maker in the state of Iowa where you can find fried vegan donuts.

-They usually post the flavors on their Facebook page.
-If they’re not listed online, just give them a call.
+They occasionally post the vegan flavors on their Facebook page, but usually not.
+If they’re not listed online, give them a call.

 Once you’re there, the vegan donuts are clearly marked in the donut case.